Lyle guitars: History

 Lyle guitars were distributed in the US solely by the L. D. Heater Music Company of Beaverton, Oregon, USA.
-It has been suggested that "the Matsumoku Company manufactured many Lyle branded guitars in Japan from (approximately) 1965 to 1972 until they were bought and shut down by Norlin, Gibson's parent company at the time".
+It has been suggested that "the Matsumoku Company manufactured many Lyle branded guitars in Japan from (approximately) 1965 to 1972 until they were bought and shut down by Norlin Corporation, Gibson's parent company at the time".
 In fact, Norlin never purchased Matsumoku, nor did they shut them down.
 This rumor stems from a Gibson (Norlin) lawsuit against manufacturers (specifically Elger the parent company of Ibanez) copying their copyrighted "Open Book" headstock design.
 The guitars distributed by the L. D. Heater Music Company were not part of the lawsuit.
 Matsumoku continued to manufacture instruments beyond 1972.
 L. D. Heater Music Company was owned by Norlin.
 Matsumoku, as a sub-contractor of Aria (Arai and Company) manufactured instruments including Gibson Epiphone, Skylark, Cutler, Aria, Aria Pro, Aria Diamond and Washburn from 1964 into the mid '80s.